 Our Pediatric Heart Failure and Transplant Program will carefully and thoroughly evaluate your child to see if he or she is a suitable candidate for a transplant.
 If your child is deemed a suitable candidate, the process can begin of preparing your child for the procedure.

 On Jan.
 14, 2015, our surgeons successfully performed the first heart transplant at Rady Children’s.
-The patient was 11-year-old Eric Montaño from San Diego (pictured in the photos below).
-Learn more about this historic event and watch the video on our homepage.
+The patient was 11-year-old Eric Montaño from San Diego (pictured right).
+Learn more about this historic event and watch the video below.

 Just two weeks later on Jan.
 31, 2015, we performed our second transplant on a 17-month-old girl from Hawaii.
 Read more.